ABSN vs BSN: How to Choose an Accelerated or Traditional BSN

 What is a Traditional BSN Nursing Program?

-What does traditional BSN mean?
-For those dedicated nurses who know they want to be in this field when they start a bachelor’s program, the traditional BSN is the most common way to achieve this goal.
-In 4 or 5 years, traditional BSN students engage on-campus in a dynamic clinical and didactic experience learning how to care for patients and getting a chance to explore their potential contribution to a variety of medical fields.
+What is a traditional BSN program?
+Some dedicated aspiring nurses know they want a nursing career when they start a bachelor’s program.
+For these individuals, the traditional BSN is the most common way to achieve this goal.
+In 4 or 5 years, students in a traditional BSN program engage on-campus in a dynamic clinical and didactic experience.
+They learn how to care for patients and explore their potential contribution to a variety of medical fields.

-At the end of a traditional BSN degree, student nurses are able to sit for the NCLEX-RN exam, the same exam that meets associate’s degree RN students at the end of their program.
-Clearly, the extra 2-3 years of hands-on training, theoretical and evidence-based instruction, and clinical research that the BSN offers to make the NCLEX-RN exam that much more accessible than what the 2-year ASN/ADN programs can provide.
+At the end of a traditional BSN degree, student nurses are able to sit for the NCLEX-RN exam.
+It is the same exam that associate degree RN students take at the end of their program.
+The extra 2 to 3 years of hands-on training, theoretical and evidence-based instruction, and clinical research that the BSN offers to make the NCLEX-RN exam that much more accessible than what the 2-year ASN/ADN programs can provide.

 Traditional BSN Programs: